Previously – My Lisboa Encounters: The Diners

-Portugal has a strong background of maritime history and a rich culture and character.
+Portugal has a strong background in maritime history and a rich culture and character.
 I was so impressed with the Portuguese pavement – the colorful, artistic cobbled roads that could be found anywhere in the streets and alleys of the country (or its former colonies, Brazil, and Macau); and the Azulejos – painted tin-glazed ceramic tiles that were artistic and unique.

 There was the morning we prepared for a little excursion (and later it also became a little workout), in the outskirt of the capital city.
-Sintra is a small town on the west side of Lisbon full of gardens, green space and palaces and UNESCO World Heritage Site.
+Sintra is a small town on the west side of Lisbon full of gardens, green space and palaces, and UNESCO World Heritage Site.
 Although it was raining heavily in the morning, we waited it out and luckily the weather was fabulous for the rest of the day.
 After a short train ride, we arrived at the city of Sintra and wasted no time to get in line for the shuttle bus to the Pena National Palace!

 Pena National Palace

 Pena National Palace is a place that tourists would remember.
 As a Romanticist palace, the palace is definitely a fantasy – the exterior is painted with vibrant colors, the towers are decorated with whimsical sculpture, and the Palace stands on top of a hill in the Sintra Mountains, which could be seen all the way from Lisbon on a clear day.
 It is also an excellent viewpoint of Sintra. 🙂